German opposition to EU-U.S. trade deal takes to the streets

 But Economy Minister Sigmar Gabriel last week expressed doubts about the deadline, pointing to the U.S. elections in November 2016.

 The German public is divided.
-In the latest survey by polling group Emnid in July, 42 percent viewed the pact favorably, while 36 percent considered it a bad thing.
+In the latest survey by polling group Emnid in July, 42 percent viewed the pact favourably, while 36 percent considered it a bad thing.

 Opposition to the trade deal has grown since February of last year when the poll was first conducted and only 25 percent of the respondents expressed concerns.